Syntactic bootstrapping: Acquiring functional categories

 There is a basic contrast between lexical categories (which include open-class items such as verbs, nouns, and adjectives), and functional categories (which include closed-class items such auxiliary verbs, case markers, complementizers, conjunctions and determiners.
-The acquisition functional categories has been studied significantly less than the lexical class, so much remains unknown.
+The acquisition of functional categories has been studied significantly less than the lexical class, so much remains unknown.
 A 1998 study led by Rushen Shi shows that, at a very young age, Mandarin and Turkish learners use phonological, acoustic and distributional cues to distinguish between words that are lexical categories from words that are functional categories.
 11 to 20-month old children were observed speaking with their mothers to evaluate whether speech directed at the children contained clues that they could then use to categorize words as "lexical" or "function".
 Compared to as lexical category words, functional category words were found to have the following properties: